 What is the difference between a number plate and a show plate?

-In short, a number plate is legal for road use whereas a show plate is technically illegal.
+In short, a number plate is legal for road use whereas a show plate is technically not.

 However, the term show plate has come to mean any number plate that doesn't meet legal UK road specifications.
 For example, when road users fiddle with fonts and character spacing to try and form a more aesthetically pleasing appearance for their plates (usually to create the illusion of words or names).